-NFL Sunday kicks off amid beef between players, Trump
+Jaguars, Ravens kneel during anthem as NFL Sunday kicks off

 Story highlights

-- Terrell Suggs and retired Ray Lewis were among the current and former Ravens players taking a knee before game in London
+- Terrell Suggs and retired Ray Lewis among current or former Ravens players taking a knee

-- At least a dozen Jaguars took a knee while other players locked arms, as did the coaching staff and team owner Shad Khan
+- Coaching staff and team owner Shad Khan join Jaguars players in locking arms

+(CNN)The Baltimore Ravens' Terrell Suggs and Ray Lewis lent their star power to the ongoing national anthem protests as most NFL players and coaches either kneeled or locked arms in London on Sunday ahead of the game between the Ravens and the Jacksonville Jaguars.

 "If NFL fans refuse to go to games until players stop disrespecting our Flag & Country, you will see change take place fast.
 Fire or suspend!" he tweeted early Sunday.

-The tweet came the morning after Trump took on two of the country's most popular sports leagues by withdrawing the White House invitation for the NBA champion Golden State Warriors and by calling for NFL owners to fire any "son of a bitch" who "disrespects our flag."
+The tweets came the morning after Trump took on two of the country's most popular sports leagues by withdrawing the White House invitation for the NBA champion Golden State Warriors and by calling for NFL owners to fire any "son of a bitch" who "disrespects our flag."

-Players and league officials, including NFL Commissioner Roger Goodell and Cleveland Cavaliers star LeBron James, took issue with Trump's remarks.
-Even singer Stevie Wonder had something to say, taking a knee at one of his concerts.

-Analysts predict even more protests as the NFL's Sunday games get underway with the Jacksonville Jaguars and Baltimore Ravens facing off in London this morning.
+Analysts predicted even more protests as the NFL's Sunday games get underway.
+And at least two dozen members of the Ravens and Jacksonville Jaguars took part in some form of protest during the American national anthem.

-Here's who's taking a stand Sunday:
+Here's who's been taking a stand Sunday:

 The Ravens

-Six-time Pro Bowler and Super Bowl champ Terrell Suggs was atop the list of Ravens players taking a knee before the game in London.
-Alongside him was retired Ravens legend Ray Lewis, who locked arms with wide receiver Mike Wallace and linebacker C.J.
+Six-time Pro Bowler and Super Bowl champ Suggs was atop the list of Ravens players taking a knee before the game in London.
+Alongside him was retired Ravens legend Lewis, who locked arms with wide receiver Mike Wallace and linebacker C.J.
 Mosley.

 Other coaches and players locked arms during the anthem.

-The Jags
+The Jaguars

-At least a dozen Jaguars took a knee during the anthem, including defensive standouts Calais Campbell and Jalen Ramsey, as well as their No. 4 draft pick, running back Leonard Fournette.
+At least a dozen Jaguars took knees during the anthem, including defensive standouts Calais Campbell and Jalen Ramsey, as well as their No. 4 draft pick, running back Leonard Fournette.

-Other players locked arms, as did the coaching staff and Pakistani-American team owner Shad Khan.
+The majority of players locked arms, as did the coaching staff and Pakistani-American team owner Shad Khan, who said in a statement that he met with team captains prior to the game to express his support.

+"Our team and the National Football League reflects our nation, with diversity coming in many forms -- race, faith, our views and our goals," he said.
+"We have a lot of work to do, and we can do it, but the comments by the President make it harder.
+That's why it was important for us, and personally for me, to show the world that even if we may differ at times, we can and should be united in the effort to become better as people and a nation."